MohamedAslam-E/todo-app/README.md

 - Swagger based documentations are generated at `/docs` route (`http://localhost:2001/api/docs`)

 ### Packaging
-- for windows

-- Building
-To build the application, use the following commands based on your platform:

-Windows
-bash
-Copy code
-npm run build:win
+- for windows: npm run build:win
   This command will generate the Windows installer in the dist directory.

-macOS
-bash
-Copy code
-npm run build:mac
+- for mac: npm run build:mac
   This command will generate the macOS installer in the dist directory.

-Linux
-bash
-Copy code
-npm run build:linux
+- for linux: npm run build:linux
+  This command will generate the Linux installer in the dist directory.